 Understanding emission fialures requires undersanding the 5 gases that result from internal combustion.
 The 5 gases we measuer are HC, CO, CO2, O2 and NOX.

 Common causes of high nox are:

 HC is generally a sign of misfire, but can also be that the engine is just way too rich.
 Common causes of HC are:

 ** A fuel leak (even a fuel vapor leak) near the tail pipe can also cause HC failure.
 The machines that suck the exhaust in and test it will also suck in the raw fuel and cause a HC failure.

 An O2 level over 1% indicates a lean condition.

 If CO2 is not over 13.5 % you have a general engine performance problem.
 Low compresion, poor ignition, faulty air fuel metering or the like.

 You’ve probably noticed a pattern here.
 Honestly, there are a handful of systems which keep the car running properly, and the emissions low.
 As long as all the systems are working properly, you should be fine, the trick is determining which systems have failed.

-You have to look at all three to get an idea of what is going on.
+You have to look at all five gasses to get an idea of what is going on.
 For example, if NOX and HC are both high, CO are low, and the idle is too high, I’d check for a vacuum leak causing lean misfire.
 To really hone in on the problem, you will also need a proper scan tool to watch data streams, and a 5 gas analyzer.